phalpern/WG21-halpern/task_region_proposal-r2.md

-An additional change is that the type of parallelism described in N3832 was "terminally strict" whereas the type of parallelism described in this paper can best be described as "fully strict with refactoring".
-See [Strict Fork-join Parallelism][], below, for a description of these terms.
+An additional change is that the type of parallelism described in N3832 was "terminally strict" whereas the type of parallelism described in this paper is "fully strict" (see [Strict Fork-join Parallelism][], below).
 The change was made because terminal strictness was deemed to present implementation difficulties for little gain in expressiveness.
-The main benefit of terminally strict languages -- ease of refactoring code -- is preserved.
-Moreover, terminally-strict semantics is a pure relaxation of fully-strict semantics, so it should be possible to change our mind in the future without breaking code written to this specification.

 These changes created an issue not present in the original paper: potential violations of fully-strict fork-join parallelism.
 A few sentences in the formal